AdarshWebs/resume_analyzer/README.md

 ## Database

-The application uses PostgreSQL to store resume data and analysis results.
+The application uses SQLite to store resume data and analysis results.
+The database is automatically created in the project directory as `resume_analyzer.db`.
 The main tables are:

 - `resumes`: Stores uploaded resume data and analysis results
 - `users`: User information (for future authentication features)